AngusJohnson/Clipper2/Docs/readme.md

 <li>when an open path prior to touching a clipping boundary lies outside the clipping region, the touching segment will <i>not</i> be part of the clipping solution</li>
 <li>when an open path prior to touching a clipping boundary lies inside the clipping region, the touching segment will be part of the clipping solution</li>
 <li>when an open path segment starts or ends while touching a boundary and also has no <i>prior</i> segment, its placement with regard to the boundary will depend on the heading of the following segment (ie immediately below in a Cartesian plane).
 If the following segment heads inside the clipping boundary, the terminating segment will be included in the clipping solution, otherwise it will be excluded.</li>
-<li>when an open path consists of a single segment that touches a clipping boundary along its entire length, the placement of that segment is undefined</li>
+<li>when an open path touches a clipping boundary along its entire length, whether this path becomes part of the clipping solution or not is undefined</li>
 </ul>
 Examples: